 PROFILES

-The isolation primitive: identity, keys, memory, skills, peers, gateways, and cost.
+The isolation primitive: identity, keys, memory, skills, peers, schedules, and cost.

 If you only ever use alpi for yourself on one machine, the default profile is enough.
 Profiles become important as soon as identity, cost, memory, trust, or unattended execution need a boundary: personal vs work, laptop vs home server, daily driver vs cron, or one shared service per team.